JessicaArauj/template-ai-enginner/README.md

 Automation helpers that live in `robots/` make repetitive tasks easier.
 Run them from the repository root using Git Bash, WSL, or any Unix-like shell:

 - `bash robots/aut_setup.sh`: creates (or recreates) `.venv`, upgrades `pip`, purges the cache, and installs dependencies from `requirements.txt`.
 Set `PYTHON_BIN="py -3.11"` or similar if you need a custom interpreter.
-- `bash robots/aut_extraction.sh`: downloads the latest SISAGUA vigilance ZIP, saves it under `backup/`, and extracts the CSVs so you can inspect or pre-process them offline.
 - `bash robots/aut_git.sh [--options]`: stages every change, prompts for a Conventional Commit-style message (unless `-m/--message` is provided), commits, and optionally pushes to the current branch.
 Pass `--no-push` to skip `git push`.

 Each script is idempotent and prints its progress so you can confirm every step succeeded.